 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose neuroblastoma and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may be used to find out whether the cancer has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Medical condition